-But we know the Bible is not an organizational book.
-It was given by God to ALL mankind.
-The epistles of Peter and Paul were not addressed to an elite class of leaders, but to ALL Christians in Corinth, Ephesus etc. By claiming to be the sole interpreter of Scripture, Watchtower leaders control the minds of their JWs.
+Of course, the Bible is not an organizational book.
+It was given by God to all mankind.
+The epistles of Peter and Paul were not addressed to an elite class of leaders, but to all Christians in Corinth, Ephesus etc. By claiming to be the sole interpreter of Scripture, Watchtower leaders control the minds of their JWs.

-1. If your beliefs are based on the Bible alone, why then do we need the Watchtower material which is someone else’s interpretation of the Bible?
+1. If your beliefs are based on the Bible alone, why then do we need Watchtower materials which are based someone else’s interpretation of the Bible?
 Is the Bible not sufficient to learn God’s truth?

-Please, don’t rush these questions with JWs.
-You need to give them time to think on each.
-Many JWs won’t have ready-made answers to these questions, so they will try to divert the topic so you can spout Bible verses, but dont allow that.
+Give them time to think on each question.
+Many JWs won’t have ready-made answers to them; they will try to divert the topic so you can spout Bible verses, but dont allow that.

-Until a Witness gets to the point of rejecting the Watchtower authority, don’t argue Bible verses with them.
-Rather, ask them direct questions with a friendly approach.
+Until a Witness gets to the point of rejecting the Watchtower authority, don’t argue Bible verses with him.
+Rather, ask direct questions with a friendly approach.
 Jesus drove religious people mad with questions, we offer no apology for doing the same.